reymon359/how-to-live/docs/don't compare yourself with others/index.md

 # Don't compare yourself with others

 Don't compare yourself with others, just with yourself.
+Compare yourself with the person you were yesterday and with the person you are today.
+Focus on being a better version of yourself.

 People often compare themselves to others to determine how well they are doing in life and base their personal value on that.

-Everyone is on a different path, and there are people who are better or worse off than you.
+Open your mind.
+Everyone is on a different path, and there are people who are doing better or worse off than you.

 By comparing yourself to others, you are holding yourself back.

-Compare yourself with the person you were yesterday and with the person you are today.
-Focus on being a better version of yourself.

 ## Quotes